PlagueByteSec/sdakit-project/README.md

 a specified host.
 Enumeration can be performed using either a passive method that leverages external resources or through direct brute-force technique.
-For each discovered subdomain, Sentinel retrieves detailed information, including HTTP header analysis (e.g., server), HTTP status codes to assess reachability, and the option to conduct a port scan.
+For each discovered subdomain, Sentinel retrieves detailed information, including HTTP header analysis (e.g. server), HTTP status codes to assess reachability, and the option to conduct a port scan.
 The output is customizable to meet user requirements, and results are categorized into IPv4, IPv6, and subdomains, with all findings automatically saved for